butter-robotics/Butter.MAS.PythonAPI/wiki/documentation.md

 ## Creating New Client

 In order to use communicate with the robot, we will need to create a client.
-There are to types of clients: HttpClient and UdpClient.
+There are three types of clients: HttpClient, TcpClient and UdpClient.
-Both clients extends the Client class.
+All clients extends the Client class.

 Creating new HTTP client: